vercel-labs/markdown-sanitizers/markdown-to-markdown-sanitizer/README.md

 but it robustly avoids parsing ambiguities Backslash-based escaping has proven to lead to parsing ambiguities between implementations.

+## Prefix quality

+This package validates URL prefixes and URL origins.
+Prefix allow-lists can be circumvented with open redirects, so make sure to make the prefixes are specific enough to avoid such attacks.

 ## Features

 - **URL Sanitization**: Filters `href` and `src` attributes against configurable prefix allow-lists